NBR: Neutralization Based Reclamation: Experimental Evaluation

-HP outperforms the other EBR variants in update-intensive workloads ( \Figref{tree}, leftmost plot ) but they appear to be slow in the search-intensive workload ( \Figref{tree}, rightmost plot ).
-We believe this could be due to the interplay of two overheads: a) the overhead due to the memory fence in HP that is incurred on every read of a shared record and b) the overhead due to burst reclamation caused by the delayed thread vulnerability in EBR variants.
-For EBR based algorithms, the burst reclamation overhead is low for search-intensive workloads than that of the update-intensive workloads because limboBags in search intensive workloads remain small due to less reclamation activity.
-However, in HP, the per read overhead which remains more or less the same across the workload profiles appears to dominate the reduced overhead of burst reclamation in search-intensive workload in DEBRA+.
-Therefore, EBR variants appear to be faster than HP in search-intensive workloads.

-Also, in lazylist as can be observed in \Figref{list}, \nbrp is comparable to \rcu, \qsbr, and \debra and performs better than \hp(by 2x) and \ibr (by more than $ 50\%$) across all workloads and when running with over-subscription [P1, P4]\footnote{We believe that HP's poor performance is due to high cost of \textit{mfence} used to publish the reservations which could be reduced by using more efficient \func{xchg} instructions to broadcast the reservations (refer section 11.5.1 in \url{https://www.amd.com/system/files/TechDocs/47414_15h_sw_opt_guide.pdf}).
-We did that optimization separately in our experimentation, and noticed that it did increase the absolute throughput for HPs but relative trend of HPs with respect to NBR remained the same.}.
+HP outperforms the other EBR variants in update-intensive workloads (\Figref{tree}, leftmost plot) but they appear to be slow in the search-intensive workload (\Figref{tree}, rightmost plot).
+This can be attributed to the fact that overhead due to the delayed thread vulnerability dominates the overhead of per-record fencing in HP for update-intensive workloads.
+Whereas, for search-intensive workloads the overhead due to delayed threads is lesser than that of per-record fences in HPs.
+Also, as one can observe in \Figref{list}, in the lazylist \nbrp is comparable to \rcu, \qsbr, and \debra, and performs better than \hp (by 2x) and \ibr (by more than $50\%$) across all workloads when oversubscribed [P1, P4].\footnote{The poor performance of HPs is partly due to the cost of \textit{mfence}, which could be replaced with the more efficient \func{xchg} (see Section 11.5.1 in \url{https://www.amd.com/system/files/TechDocs/47414_15h_sw_opt_guide.pdf}).
+We tried this optimization in separate experiments, and while it did increase throughput, HPs remained significantly slower than \nbrp.}

-In our second type of experiment (E2), we validate the bounded garbage property of \nbrp [P2] by measuring the peak memory usage of all reclamation algorithms when a thread is stalled (\Figref{figure1}) and when no thread is stalled (\Figref{figure2}).
+In E2 (\Figref{figure1} and ~\ref{fig:figure2}), we validate the bounded garbage property of \nbrp [P2] by measuring the peak memory usage of all reclamation algorithms when a thread is stalled (\Figref{figure1}) and when no thread is stalled (\Figref{figure2}).
 Each trial is run for 25 seconds.
-During this whole length of the experiment (25 seconds) one thread is made to sleep within a data-structure operation, imitating a stalled thread.
-As expected, since \debra and \rcu do not have bounded garbage property, they exhibit an increase in peak memory usage in presence of a stalled thread (\Figref{figure1}) while \nbrp, \hp, \ibr, and \qsbr variants maintain approximately the same peak memory usage due to continuous reclamation, which is independent of progress of any other thread.
-Interestingly, \nbr matches the peak memory usage of \hp.
-Thus in terms of usage of memory also \nbrp fares well.
+During the entire length of the experiment (25 seconds) one thread is made to begin a data structure operation and then sleep.
+As expected, since \debra and \rcu do not have bounded garbage, they exhibit an increase in peak memory usage in presence of a stalled thread (\Figref{figure1}) while \nbrp, \hp, and \ibr variants maintain approximately the same peak memory usage.